forward-uiuc/Spring-2018-Entity-Search/entity-search-web-interface/README.md

 # Web Interface For Entity Search and Entity-Semantic Document Search

 ## Summary
 This user interface uses [nodejs](https://nodejs.org/en/) as the server.
+You need to install [nodejs](https://nodejs.org/en/) first.
 The backend simply wraps ElasticSearch call.
 The frontend supports both entity search and entity-semantic document search.
 Users can click a button to switch between the two.
+When typing # (hash token) in search input box, the system will autosuggest available entity types.

 ## How to install
 At the folder containing this README: